danielcreid/danielcreid.github.io/_posts/2015-6-29-naming-things-are-hard.md

 title: Naming things are hard
 ---

-It’s something I struggle with almost every time I sit down and code.
+This is something I struggle with almost every time I sit down and code.
 I used to agonize over it, sometimes spending far, far too much time trying to figure out what to call a “thing.”
 “This name has to be perfect.
 Anyone should be able to look at it and instantly know what this thing is for.”
 I’d tell myself.
 Oh, the time I’d waste trying to get the name to be _just right_.
 Eventually, I got to a point where I just had to stop, take a step back, and consider what I was really trying to achieve.

 I realized that I was trying to come up with the perfect name the first time, every time.
 Even further, I was trying to create some perfect code that would never need to be changed.
 I now know this to be a fool’s errand.
 Things change constantly and nothing will ever be 100% done and definitely never perfect.